mrprajesh/blog/_posts/2024-04-16-Profile-GPU-Code-On-AQUA-Cluster.md

 render_with_liquid: true
 ---

+While is easier to code and profile on local machine.
+It involves some work on remote machines and ever more work on remote clusters.
+Helped Smit profiling on Tensor cores codes on V100.

  0. While profiling from a remote cluster (multiple hops) is challenging But we have a solution!
  1. Always us `-lineinfo` while compiling `nvcc`.
 Use `-arch=sm_86` or `-arch=sm_70` for tensors.
  2. `nsys profile ./a.out` to profile